yuhao-nie/yuhao-nie.github.io/_news/announcement_7.md

 inline: true
 ---

-Our *SkyGPT* paper on sky video prediction for probabilistic solar forecasting is available on <a href='https://arxiv.org/abs/2306.11682'>arXiv</a>.
+Our <a href='https://arxiv.org/abs/2306.11682'>*SkyGPT* paper</a> on sky video prediction for probabilistic solar forecasting is available on arXiv.